Consensys/doc.teku/docs/reference/cli/index.md

 loads all deposits from the disk and replays them to recreate the merkle tree.
 Both operations consume peer resources and delay node availability on restart.
-The feature enabled by this option dramatically decreases the time of both operations by bundling deposit tree snapshots in the Teku distribution for all major networks (Mainnet, Gnosis, Goerli, and Sepolia) and persisting the current tree after finalization.
+The feature enabled by this option dramatically decreases the time of both operations by bundling deposit tree snapshots in the Teku distribution for all major networks (Mainnet, Gnosis, Holesky, and Sepolia) and persisting the current tree after finalization.
 Instead of replaying thousands of deposits on startup, Teku loads the bundled tree or a saved one.

 :::info Security considerations